-- A. Every elected official, employee, and board member shall complete an ethics training program conducted by the Department of Human Resources within thirty (30) days of first assuming office.
+- A. Every elected official, employee, and board member shall complete an ethics training program approved by the Inspector General within thirty (30) days of first assuming office.
 Elected officials and employees shall complete ethics training annually for every year of service with the County thereafter. - B. Upon successful completion of any ethics training program, elected officials, employees, and board members shall acknowledge, electronically or in writing, that they have read, understood, and agree to abide by the County ethics policy, including the provisions of this Title, Ohio Revised Code Chapter 102 and Ohio Revised Code Sections 2921.42 and 2921.43.